h-griffin/datingapp/README.md

 - need to create connection and receive messages
 - stop connection when user moves awau from member detai component

-## refoactoring the message components to use hte message hub
+## refoactoring the message components to use the message hub
 -